alvaroalea/QL_Thor20/README.md

 - A upgraded in-box power supply
 - Standar PC XT Interface

-This was called Thor PC, Thor 1 or Thor 8, depend of the sources of information, there are 3 version available, 1F, 2F, 2WF depend on the number of floppys and Winchister hard disc or not.
+This was called Thor PC, Thor 1 or Thor 8, depend of the sources of information, there are 3 version available, 1F, 2F, 2WF depend on the number of floppys and Winchister hard disc or not, 1F,2F do not incorporate the IC of the SCSI interface, but can be upgraded later.

 Later, CST upgrade it and made the Thor 20 and Thor 21, this was Thor 1 with a CPU-Addon card, that include a 68020 CPU at 12 or 16Mhz, and a 68881 FPU math coprocesor.